STAND. COM. REP. NO. 122

 Twenty-Fourth State Legislature

 Your Committee on Education, to which was referred S.B.
 No. 1932 entitled:

 "A BILL FOR AN ACT RELATING TO EDUCATION,"

 begs leave to report as follows:

 As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 864 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+No. 1932, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1932, S.D.
+1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Education,